jordeu/gendas/README.rst

 Usage
 -----

-Check our example notebooks to learn how to use it.
-And browse the current partial documentation at readthedocs.
+Check our `example scripts and notebooks <examples>`_ to learn how to use it.
+And browse the documentation at `readthedocs <https://gendas.readthedocs.io/en/latest/introduction.html>`_.

 License